ACU courses enable graduates to be:

 ACU explicitly engages the social, ethical and religious dimensions of the questions it faces in teaching and research, and service.
 In its endeavours, it is guided by a fundamental concern for justice and equity, and the dignity of all human beings.

 ACU is committed to the pursuit of truth and academic freedom.
 The University seeks to develop its students as educated, skilled and ethical graduates, who are sensitive to injustice and work for the common good.
 In line with this commitment, and drawing on the Identity and Mission of the University, the ACU graduate attributes are unique in the sector in highlighting the values that inform all aspects of the University.

-ACU undertakes to ensure that all graduates develop the University's graduate attributes.
+ACU aspires to develop the University's graduate attributes in its graduates over the course of their study.
 This development is achieved through explicitly teaching and assessing the University's graduate attributes within each course.